 We also buy certified organic produce to supplement our local harvest, especially in the spring and fall when it is too cold in Ohio.
 We believe that every week your box should be worth the money you pay and if we don't have enough produce redy for harvest, we buy more from the wholesaller.
 Everyone's needs are different and we try to give options, providing 8 different services.
 If you are into local seasonal eating, please choose Locavore services and we will be giving you only homegrown produce.

 Our Growing Calendar

 March, April, May, we offer indoor and outdoor-grown lettuces, leafy greens ( spinach, kale, collard greens, endive, chard), herbs (green onion, green garlic, parsley, chives, cilantro), root vegetables- (radishes, beets, sunchokes), kohlrabi, broccoli, cabbage, asparagus, rhubarb

 June-September, we ofer outdoor-grown strawberries, raspberries, blackberries, zucchinis, summer squash, cucumbers, tomatoes, peas, green beans, sweet corn, peppers, potatoes, cantaloupes, watermelons, pumpkins, bulb onion and bulb garlic

-October, November, December we have pumpkins and winter squash and very much all of the produce that we have in the Spring grown outdoor and in our greenhouses and high- tunnels: lettuces, leafy greens ( spinach, kale, collard greens, endive, chard),micro greens (wheat grass, sunflower greens), leeks, herbs (green onion, parsley, chives, cilantro), root vegetables- (radishes, beets, sunchokes, turnips, rutabagas, carots), kohlrabi, broccoli, cabbage
+October, November, December we have pumpkins and winter squash and very much all of the produce that we have in the Spring grown outdoor and in our greenhouses and high- tunnels: lettuces, leafy greens ( spinach, kale, collard greens, endive, chard), herbs (green onion, parsley, chives, cilantro), root vegetables- (radishes, beets, sunchokes, turnips, rutabagas, carots), kohlrabi, broccoli, cabbage

 We Believe in